oVirt/ovirt-site/source/feature/single-disk-snapshot.html.md

 ### Detailed Description

-Currently, a Snapshot represents a single point of time which contains the configuration of the VM and all attached disks.
+Currently, a Snapshot represents a single point in time that contains the configuration of the VM and all attached disks.

 I.e. creating/previewing/committing a snapshot must be done on the entire VM - including all the disks.